Gas rebate cards for Americans? Biden administration ‘considering’ the move - NewsBreak

 The 46th president said gas cards are “part of what we’re considering, that’s part of the whole operation.”

-As of Monday, the national average price of regular gasoline was just shy of $5 per gallon – nearly $2 higher than it was a year ago, according to AAA.Rare ‘triple dip’ La Nina appears more likely – what that could mean for you
+As of Monday, the national average price of regular gasoline was just shy of $5 per gallon – nearly $2 higher than it was a year ago, according to AAA.Red state, blue state: Which has higher gas prices?

 Gas rebate cards are one of several financial salves to help Americans weather spiking fuel costs, but the proposal has run into resistance in the past.
 When the White House considered rebates two months ago, a House Democratic counsel panned the suggestion , concluding that it might have the unintended effect of driving inflation, as well as being a pricy, poorly-targeted solution.